freetv-today/freetv-tooling/docs/dataset-distribution.md

 > [!IMPORTANT]
 > FreeTV Tooling prepares and validates files locally.
 It does not commit changes, push to GitHub, create GitHub releases, upload release packages, update a remote server, or deploy FreeTV.
 Those remain deliberate operator actions.

+The v3 dataset validation and release contracts are specific to the official FreeTV dataset.
+An operator can mirror that dataset and distribution pipeline, but publishing an independently structured white-label dataset would require adapting the validation and packaging contracts.
+Simplified white-label support is planned for a future FreeTV release.

 ## Workflow Terminology

 FreeTV uses several related but distinct publication workflows: